privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

 Communication interfaces provide a way for the UDF to receive a request and send a response.

-The communication to/from the UDF takes place over streams and sockets.
-The following sections will list the available streams, sockets and the expected communication protocol.
+The communication to/from the UDF takes place over file descriptors (fd).
+The following sections list the available streams, sockets and the expected communication protocol.

 ## Communication protocol